Mindful Living

 Botanical name: Trifolium pratense

-Traditionally used for: Menopausal symptoms, skin conditions, detoxification
+Traditionally used for: Menopausal symptoms, skin health, detoxification

 Key constituents: Isoflavones (genistein, daidzein), coumarins, flavonoids

-Red clover is a revered herb in Western herbalism, known for its high content of isoflavones, which are phytoestrogens—plant-based compounds that can mimic estrogen in the body.
-This makes red clover especially valuable during perimenopause and menopause, when estrogen naturally declines and symptoms like hot flashes, night sweats, vaginal dryness, and mood fluctuations become prominent.
+Red clover is beloved in Western herbalism for its high isoflavone content—plant-based compounds that gently mimic estrogen in the body.
+This makes it especially valuable during perimenopause and menopause, when estrogen levels drop and symptoms such as hot flashes, night sweats, vaginal dryness, and mood shifts often arise.

 What the Research Says

-A 2015 meta-analysis published in PLOS ONE found that red clover extract significantly reduced the frequency of hot flashes compared to placebo.
-The isoflavones also appear to have cardioprotective properties and may support bone density during post-menopause.
+A 2015 PLOS ONE meta-analysis found that red clover extract significantly reduced the frequency of hot flashes compared to placebo.
+Isoflavones may also offer cardiovascular and bone density support post-menopause.

 How to Prepare

-• Drink 1–2 cups daily, particularly in the evening for a calming effect.
+• Enjoy 1–2 cups daily, ideally in the evening for a calming effect.

 Chasteberry: The Menstrual Cycle Regulator